 A wave of consumer interest in social responsibility has also led to a rise in the Fair Trade movement, which works to ensure cacao growers and producers are making a living wage and being treated humanely.
 There’s an environmentally conscious aspect to the production and distribution of Fair Trade goods, too.

-With constant product innovations, better growing methods and tens of billions of dollars being spent annually, it’s hard to imagine the chocolate craze slowing anytime soon.
+With constant product innovations, better growing methods and tens of billions of dollars being spent annually, it’s hard to imagine the chocolate craze slowing or the history of chocolate taking a drastic downward turn anytime soon.
 And that’s something we can all be thankful for.